Part One–Cinematic Complaints, Gripes, Observations, etc.

 I am a big fan of mysteries and suspense thrillers, particularly, and having seen so many of them, I know all the standard plots and twists, and I have an uncanny knack for figuring out whodunit.
 I have on occasion merely perused a cast list of a TV or movie drama and was able to pick out the murderer even before I saw the thing.
 Whenever you see the names William Atherton, Jere Burns or Titus Welliver, for example, in anything, it’s a good bet that they will be up to no good.

 I do the same with the mystery novels that I read.
 I was often ahead of the story while I was reading Dan Brown’s books, for instance.
 His recurring character, Robert Langdon, is supposed to be so smart–I mean, he is a Harvard professor of symbology–and he doesn’t recognize backward writing when he sees it or something written upside down?
 I noticed it right away.
 I was often figuring out what was going on in the story long before he does.
 I realize that writers tend to withhold certain information from their readers and viewers and expect and even hope to keep us all in the dark until they themselves reveal something important.
-But it sometimes feels as if they are insulting our intelligence.
+But he shouldn’t compromise the character’s savvy in order to keep certain facts from us readers.
+There are ways to get around it without compromising their intention.
+It sometimes feels as if they are insulting our intelligence as well.
 I couldn’t be the only one that has figured out what’s going to happen; it seems so obvious to me.